jestjs/jest/website/versioned_docs/version-27.x/CLI.md

 ### `--projects <path1> ... <pathN>`

 Run tests from one or more projects, found in the specified paths; also takes path globs.
-This option is the CLI equivalent of the [`projects`](configuration#projects-arraystring--projectconfig) configuration option. :::note
+This option is the CLI equivalent of the [`projects`](configuration#projects-arraystring--projectconfig) configuration option.

 :::note